Kévin Rodrigues: Real Sociedad

-Adana Demirspor
+Later career

 On 10 June 2022, Rodrigues signed a three-year contract with Adana Demirspor effective as of 1 July when he became a free agent.
+He left by mutual consent in December 2023.

+On 31 January 2024, Rodrigues joined Saudi First Division League club Al Qadsiah FC on a deal until the end of the season.
+Subsequently, he competed in the Turkish Süper Lig with Kasımpaşa S.K. and Gaziantep FK.

 International career

 Rodrigues was a France youth international, having represented his nation at under-18 level.
 On 3 November 2016 he was first called up to the Portugal under-21 side, being part of the squad that appeared in the following year's UEFA European Championship.

 Rodrigues won his first full cap on 10 November 2017, playing the entire 3–0 friendly win over Saudi Arabia in Viseu.